NaixGames/Polycosmos/README.md

 - The ability to choose the initial weapon for Zagreyus.
 Also allows randomized option.
 - Weapons now getting bought from the house contractor, not from the weapon storage.
 Needed for getting weaponsanity working.
 - All aspects of weapons can be bought once you unlock the weapon (except for the hidden ones if those are in the item pool).
+- Automatic hint system for items that are seen in store and fated list.

 # Requirements
 - Have Hades installed (duh!).
 Download what version you need of [ModImporter](https://github.com/SGG-Modding/ModImporter/releases/tag/1.5.2) and put modimporter.exe in your Hades/Content folder.